onlydevelop/lambda-deploy/README.md

 # Step 1: Create a simple lambda function

-I have created a very simple lambda function with a 'hello, world' json response.
+Create a very simple lambda function with a 'hello, world' json response.

 ```
 'use strict'